softstack/tezos-octez-node-and-baking-setup-guide/README.md

 Network types:

 - Mainnet
-- Oxfordnet was a testnet.
-Seems to be deprecated.
+- Parisnet is the current testnet.
 - Ghostnet is a permanent testnet for devs or bakers.

 The node is intended for baking with no need to store content of every previous block.
 This is why the history type can be in **rolling** mode.
 Network type must be **mainnet**.